daytonn/rails_jskit/README.md

 ### Application Object

 RailsJskit will automatically create a JSkit application object for you, using the configured `app_namespace` for the global variable name _(defaults to "App")_.
 This global namespace provides you a way to interact with your JSkit application.
-You can #{link_to "configure", "#configuration"} this setting in your initializer `(config/initializers/rails_jskit.rb)`.
+You can [configure](#configuration) this setting in your initializer `(config/initializers/rails_jskit.rb)`.

 #### Dispatcher